 How To Make Kanji & Payar?

-If you use any other kind of white rice or brown rice, follow the instructions on the package on how to cook the rice and how much water you need to cook the rice and use extra water like about 2 to 3 cups extra so you will have extra water for the rice soup.
+If you use any other kind of white rice like Kerala style matta rice or any other variety of brown rice or white rice, follow the instructions on the package on how to cook the rice and how much water you need to cook the rice and use extra water like about 2 to 3 cups extra so you will have extra water for the rice soup.

 I do not add salt to the kanji or rice soup as you will have enough salt in the cooked mung beans or payar thoran, but that is your choice and you can add salt if you wish.